twanjobs68/mod3-movie-app/README.md

 Github Link - https://github.com/twanjobs68/mod3-movie-app.git
 This project is the 3 version.
 All original commits are under Repository fs-movie-app.
 This app will allow a user to login or create a user name and login if not already validated.
 They will then be shown a home page of the movie app and be able to select a movie and have results of movie search returned to them.
 There is a Welcome page as well as a page dedicated to those who contributed to my application success.
+User will be able to review the movies poster, an overview of the movie, and the year movie released as well as the movie rating.
 There are two tables created.
-One will hold the users name and password as well as an email and the other will contain the users favorite movies and a few results from the saved favorite.
+One will hold the users name and password as well as an email for authentication and the other will contain the users favorite movies and a few results from the saved favorite.